squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 `prebuild_index`{ #search-prebuild-index }

-:   :octicons-milestone-24: Default: `false` · :octicons-archive-24: Deprecated
+:   [:octicons-tag-24: 7.2.0][prebuilt index support] · :octicons-archive-24:
-    · :octicons-trash-24: 8.0.0 – MkDocs can generate a [prebuilt index] of all pages during build time, which provides performance improvements at the cost of more bandwidth, as it reduces the build time of the search index:
+    Deprecated · :octicons-trash-24: 8.0.0 · :octicons-milestone-24: Default:
+    `false` – MkDocs can generate a [prebuilt index] of all pages during build time, which provides performance improvements at the cost of more bandwidth, as it reduces the build time of the search index: